frnmst/gnupot/README.md

   - Only programs like `inotify` and `git` needs to be installed on the server.
 - Very simple setup.
-  - Stupid setup which initializes local and remote repositories.
-This setups also writes user configuration. **WORK IN PROGRESS**
+  - Stupid setup, using `dialog`, which initializes local and remote repositories.
+    User configuration is also written. **WORK IN PROGRESS**

 ###WARNING